ZAWAJAN/Acapulco-Sensors/Cube/docs/02_Final_Production_And_Assembly.md

 3. **Panel Preparation:**
 	- Remove the masking tape from the inside of each panel.
-	- Glue the sensor barckets to each panel according to the engraved outline.
+	- Glue the sensor brackets to each panel according to the engraved outline.
 	- Glue the little bolt holders to the top panel.
 You can see small square holes for that purpose.
 You can already glue the bolt nuts to the insides of the bold holder elements.

 4. **Attach the Sensors:**